 In another announcement, it says those who have been to Korea twice will be considered for Window 3 as well.
 But once inside the Embassy, a paper on the wall says that those two travels should be done within 5 years.
 Can September 2011 count as within the 5 years?
 The saving grace would be the explicit announcement on July 1, 2015, where one tourist entry to South Korea will reduce the processing time to 3 days and exemption from submitting ITR, but will still be processed in Window 1-2.

 Anyway, these are just the silly, over-analytical questions that I have.
 Now, I will just wait for Mon to have his visa status changed using visa.go.kr.

 His visa was released on time.
-We got to commend the Embassy for the speedy processing.
+I have to commend the Embassy for the speedy processing.
 And the good news, he even got a 3-year Multiple Entry visa!
 How cool is that?
-Meanwhile, I got a Single Entry visa.
+He can go back next year to the 2018 Pyeongchang Winter Olympics without having to lodge another application.LOL Meanwhile, I got a Single Entry visa.
 I’m not complaining, though.